Dear Valpo Student and Parent:

 Currently the Student Health Center does not have a pharmacy.
 We have a small supply of medications that can be dispensed to the student without cost.
 All other medications would require a prescription that would be filled at a local pharmacy.
 Many of our local pharmacies participate in the $4 prescription drug program (WalMart, Target), though we cannot guarantee that the medication the student needs will be available on that program.
 A list of area pharmacies and distance from the university is on our website.

-We REQUIRE every student to have a completed Student Health Form on file at the Health Center prior to beginning classes by July 1st for fall admission or December 1st for spring admission.
+We REQUIRE every student to have a completed Student Health Form.
 If the Health Center does not receive a Student Health Form or the information is incomplete, a late fee may apply.
-In addition, a hold may be placed on the student’s account making him/her unable to obtain grades or register for classes for the following semester until requirements are met.
+In addition, a hold will be placed on the student’s account making him/her unable to obtain grades or register for classes for the following semester until requirements are met.
 If you did not receive or misplaced your Student Health Form, one can be located on the Health Center website.

 All Student Health Forms are reviewed by health center staff, who check the immunization dates for compliance with state and federal regulations as well as review medicines, pertinent food allergies, chronic diseases and other health issues so that we may plan for and provide the appropriate health services when your student arrives.